 Shortly after the 110th commemoration of Louis Riel’s execution, I was asked to emcee the official unveiling of a controversial statue of the Métis leader on Nov.
-30, 1995 on the campus of what is now the Université de Saint-Boniface in Winnipeg.
+30, 1995, on the campus of what is now the Université de Saint-Boniface in Winnipeg.
 Sculptor Marcien Lemay’s naked, bound, contorted and confined Riel spoke to the leader’s inner conflict and suffering as a martyr.
 Surrounding the figure are walls designed by architect Étienne Gaboury engraved with Riel’s famous words, “I know that through the grace of God I am the founder of Manitoba.”
-The statue and its walls originally stood on the grounds of the Legislature of Manitoba, but after the Métis protested Lemay’s depiction as insulting both to Riel and to his people, it was replaced with artist Serge Joyal’s depiction of Riel, in which he appears more statesman-like, assertively brandishing the List of Rights that was to form the basis of the Manitoba Act in 1870.
+The statue and its walls originally stood on the grounds of the Manitoba Legislative Building, but after Métis protested Lemay’s depiction as insulting both to Riel and to his people, it was replaced with artist Miguel Joyal’s depiction of Riel, in which he appears more statesman-like, assertively brandishing the List of Rights that was to form the basis of the Manitoba Act in 1870.

 When Riel finally arrived in St. Boniface on July 26, 1868, at the age of 23, things began to quickly change in the Red River Settlement, where approximately 10,000 Métis formed the majority population.
 Hudson’s Bay Company owned the North-Western Territory and Rupert’s Land, but the westward expansion of the United States threatened Prime Minister John A. Macdonald’s vision of Canada, and Macdonald began to assert dominion over the region.
 This threatened the independence of the Métis, and they began to form mounted patrols, led by Riel, to stop federal surveyors.
 While it’s often portrayed as little more than squabbling over the boundaries of private lots, it was really about the Métis opposing Canada’s premature exercise of sovereignty over the Northwest, sparking the beginning of the Métis uprising in 1869-70 known as the Red River Resistance.
 A common refrain from the local population then, and one that we still hear today from Indigenous Peoples, was that the people were not consulted.